seph1709/contact-management-system/README.md

 ## About
 The [Contact Management System](https://github.com/seph1709/contact-management-system) is a simple and user-friendly Single Page Application built with Laravel, InertiaJS, and React.
 It features complete CRUD (Create, Read, Update, Delete) functionality.
-Users can register and log in to manage their contacts, including adding, editing, and deleting entries.
-The system also allows searching for contacts by name and sorting them either by default order or alphabetically.